-The Company has acquired Canadian Nutrition Superstores for 75,000,000 shares of its common stock.
+The Company had acquired Canadian Nutrition Superstores for 75,000,000 shares of its common stock.
 The purchase of Canadian Nutrition Superstores is another well designed strategic move for Creative Edge Nutrition, Inc. due to the fact that this will continue Creative Edge's vertical integrated concept.
 Canadian Nutrition Superstores is a 3 store chain operated in the Metro Toronto, Ontario Canada market.
 The company is a discount retailer of all leading brand nutritional supplements.
 The company is producing sales and has been in this market segment for several years.
 These locations have the ability to pick/pack/ship nutraceuticals and other consumer goods.
 In the interim, the value of \$75,000 for the shares issued has been show as a deposit in the financials presented.
-The Company will either consummate the transaction in the first quarter of 2014, or terminate it depending on the ability of the acquiree to supply certain financial information requested.
+The Company terminated the contract due to the inability of the acquiree to supply certain financial information requested.